It is a condition in which people have seizures.

 These attacks begin in a specific part of the brain’s white matter (cerebral cortex).

-The starting point of abnormal electrical activity is called ‘focus’.
-During attacks, they can stay there, spread to surrounding areas, or eventually spread to involve the entire brain.
+The starting point of abnormal electrical activity is called ‘focus.’
+During attacks, they can stay there, spread to surrounding areas, or eventually spread to the entire brain.

 It is more important to determine the early symptoms of an attack, as this will indicate where the focus is.

-If the person has spasms in the right hand, the focus should be on the left half of the brain.
+If the person has spasms in the right hand, the focus should be on the brain’s left half.
 In general, the left side of the brain controls the right side of the body.